If you're renting a condo or an apartment for more than a month in Thailand, you'll definitely be asked for a deposit.

 - No chucking stuff off the balcony

-- No flip flops left in the corridor
+- No shoes left in the corridor

-It's worth knowing what you cant do, so that you don't break the rules and end up falling out with the management.
+It's worth knowing what you can't do so that you don't break the rules and end up falling out with the management.

 Ask for a List of Repair Costs (Apartments)